vinodshankark/vinodshankark/SchoolOfAI/S1/README.md

 5*5 -> 3*3
 3*3 -> 1*1
 ```
+#

 ## How are kernels initialized?
 * Kernals are initialized with random values.
 Eventhough kernals are initialized with random values it will arrive at right values during training.
+#

 ## What happens during the training of a DNN?
-* During training of DNN the kernals which are initialized with random value will arrive at correct values which will do prediction.
+* During training of DNN the kernals which are initialized with random values will arrive at almost correct values which will do prediction.
+From this, network is able to predict what is there in an image.
+* But this can be done by breaking the image into individual components.
+But this breaking of an image is done using feature.
+This is done by kernal which is initilized with random values.
+* When the network is doing the training these randomly intialized values are turned into correct value.

+#